monicahq/marketing_site/api_documentation/compliance.md

 Per instance, we keep track of who have accepted the terms, when they've done it and from which IP address, as required by the law.

-## List all the contact fields of a specific contact
+## List all the terms and privacy policies ever used in Monica

 <span class="url">
   GET /compliance